Mfin what to expect at interview 883x432 1

 Why the interview process is so important

 Your interview is an opportunity to showcase your experience, achievements and goals beyond your written application and personal statement.
 It’s a chance for the interviewer to understand your motivation for applying to the programme and what you can contribute to the cohort.
-But remember, it is also a two-way conversation, and you should find it a valuable experience too.
+But remember, it is also a 2-way conversation, and you should find it a valuable experience too.
 All prospective candidates will be interviewed by a member of our finance faculty, so it is also a unique opportunity to meet with the individuals who will be teaching you on the programme.

 Preparing for your interview

 Just like a job interview, you should spend some time researching the programme and be able to clearly articulate your reasons for applying.
 Think about your academic and professional achievements and how the MFin will help you achieve your career goals.
 Learning from your peer group is an important element of the programme, so consider how your background, skills, personality and experience will add value to the cohort.
-Dr Pedro Saffi, Director of the MFin Programme, advises candidates to “Think about why you have chosen Cambridge.
+Dr Pedro Saffi, Director of the MFin programme, advises candidates to “Think about why you have chosen Cambridge.
 In terms of your future career goals, what are your plans after graduation?”

 What to expect at a Cambridge MFin interview